 But whether you use our service or not, we hope you’ll take the necessary steps to protect yourself and your loved ones.
 And remember this: It can take hundreds of hours to resolve identity theft, but it only takes a few minutes to change a password.

-†Identity theft insurance covering expense and stolen funds reimbursement is underwritten by Assurant.
-The description herein is a summary and intended for informational purposes only and does not include all terms, conditions and exclusions of the policies described.
+†Identity theft insurance covering expense and stolen funds reimbursement is underwritten by American Bankers Insurance Company of Florida, an Assurant company.
+The description herein is a summary and intended for information purposes only and does not include all terms, conditions and exclusions of the policies described.
 Please refer to the actual policies for terms, conditions, and exclusions of coverage.
 Coverage may not be available in all jurisdictions.